diogovalentte/memos-browser-extension/README.md

 ## Installation

-No available installation yet.
-You can build the extension from source.
+It's available on [Mozilla's official extensions store](https://addons.mozilla.org/en-US/firefox/addon/memos/), but you can check the [releases](https://github.com/diogovalentte/memos-browser-extension/releases) page for installing it manually in Chrome-based browsers.

 ## Build From Source